probablyalexzhu/probablyalexzhu.github.io/content/blog/2a-random-updates/index.md

 ## Debating 🗣️

 I’ve invested a lot more time this term into debating, having competed at four tournaments and judged/tabbed at two, with WUDC yet to come.
-Debating took me on trips to universities across Canada and now across the world; it’s like being Ikigai’d every other weekend to an alternate, non-Waterloo reality.
+Debating took me on trips to universities across Canada and now across the world; it’s like being Isekai'd every other weekend to an alternate, non-Waterloo reality.
 I was worried that spending so much time debating would harm my grades, but I think it actually helped with work-life balance in the big picture (grades were fine — my average was safely over the magic number of 80 needed for opportunities like study abroad or research).

 ![Jumanah and I cooking at Toronto Open](jumanah.jpg "Jumanah and I cooking at Toronto Open")